 As Iredell County continues to experience rapid growth, the Sheriff has continued to meet that growth with his vision and planning for his first-class Sheriff’s Office and specially trained employees, and continues to be on top in his field.

 Sheriff Redmond has provided thousands of hours training each year for his deputies at a level never before available to the Iredell County Sheriff’s Office, and has provided technology similar to that seen in television programming, such as “C.S.I.
 (Crime Scene Investigation)”.
 Such training is a must in today’s law enforcement world.
-Redmond is continually seeking grant funding to house a central criminal evidence processing center where fingerprints, blood, DNA, drugs and other evidence can be processed in our county.
+Redmond has continually sought grant funding to help our Crime Lab grow.
+We now provide a criminal evidence processing center where fingerprints, blood, drugs and other evidence can be processed in our county.
 Now the SBI lab is backlogged more than a year-and-a- half on processing evidence submitted.

 Through the efforts of Sheriff Redmond, our website has been made available to the public. www.iredellsheriff.com. is the site where all types of information and links to access law updates and specifics to the laws of North Carolina are made available to the public.
 This site provides various topics of information on the work of the Sheriff’s Office and is available 24 hours a day.